peterhudec/image-metadata-cruncher/README.txt

 	$metadata = $image_metadata_cruncher->get_meta_by_id( $attachment_ID );

-You can crunch an allready uploaded attachment with the `crunch()` method.
+You can crunch an already uploaded attachment with the `crunch()` method.
 The template and its indexes are optional.
 If missing, templates from plugin's settings will be used.

 	$template = array(